-May 20th I finally had time to go out and test my new set of Metzeler Karoo Street tires.
-Ended up being 415 kilometers, or around 258 miles on various types, as well as quality, of pavement, gravel and dirt.
+May 20th I finally had time to test Metzeler Karoo Street.
+I did ca. 415 kilometers, or 258 miles, on various types of pavement roads, gravel and dirt.

 May 18th I picked up my bike with the new set and did my first 75 kilometers.
 The tire thread pattern looks quite offroad oriented, yet comes across as a lot more road adapted than their absolutely more offroad oriented sibling, Metzeler Karoo 3.